Sriramkashyapks/JavaScript/functions/Functions.md

 - Functions are reusable block of code that performs some specific tasks.
 - can define them either by function declaration or by function expression.
+- take argument as an input and return a value as an output

 ## 1. Function Declaration